Rights of Beneficiaries Lawyers Sydney

 a man looking into the rights of beneficiaries of a will nsw

-So do beneficiaries have any rights, and what information is a beneficiary of a Will entitled to?
-Beneficiaries have the following rights:
+So what are beneficiaries rights, and what information is a beneficiary of a Will entitled to?

 *Where an estate is to be divided amongst adult offspring, for example, each beneficiary should be informed about the entire estate, its real estate, assets of the estate and liabilities.